Home

 Table of Contents

 Size matters when it comes to choosing the perfect hotel room.
 But does it really make a difference when it comes to guest satisfaction?
-While room size is undoubtedly an important factor, it is just one of many that contribute to overall guest satisfaction.
+While room size is undoubtedly an important factor, it is just one of many factors that contribute to overall guest satisfaction such as service and pricing vs. expectation.
+A virtual concierge can greatly benefit your service level and guest expectations, while lowering costs.
 Larger hotel rooms tend to be associated with higher levels of guest satisfaction.
 However, hotel owners must strike a balance between providing comfortable accommodations and ensuring profitability.
 In this blog, we explore the relationship between hotel room size and guest satisfaction and offer some rough estimates of average hotel room sizes in different parts of the world.
-Also read our blogs on what affects hotel room prices around the world and the concept of hotel rate parity.

 Does hotel room size matter?